Roseberry Primary School

 We currently have six members of staff who are team teach trained and work closely with pupils with social and emotional difficulties.

 Mrs Donnelly is also trained in mental health awareness (level 3).
-Miss Dodds is currently completing the NASENCO qualification.
+Miss Dodds completed the SENCO qualification during the Spring term of 2022.

 External Specialists and Other Bodies